omicscodeathon/capn10snp/README.md

 2.Identification of Asssociated disease with human CAPN10 gene.-->
 ### Outcomes

-1. SNP data Retrieval from NCBI and dbSNP
+1. Comprehensive CAPN10 SNP data Retrieval from NCBI and dbSNP
 2. Identification of potentially harmful SNPS
-3. Characterization of functional variants
+3. Characterization of functional SNP variants
-4. Comorbidity and Disease Associations
+4. Comorbidity and Association of CAPN10 gene with some cancers
 <!--5.
 Understanding association of CAPN10 with type 2 diabetes mellitus (T2DM) pathogenesis.-->

 ### Team Members: